architech-boards/tibidabo-documentation/source/eclipse.rst

 Deploying and Debugging the Application
 ---------------------------------------

-Connect the tibidabo board to the PC by means of a usb cable to power the board and to have the serial console.
+Connect the @board-alias@ board to the PC by means of a usb cable to power the board and to have the serial console.
 Once you built the project and the board is running the image, use minicom to run **tcf-agent** program in target board:

 ::

  Yocto (Built by Poky 7.0.1) 1.2.1
   ttyO0

- tibidabo login: root
+ @board-alias@ login: root
- root@tibidabo:~# /etc/init.d/tcf-agent restart
+ root@@board-alias@:~# /etc/init.d/tcf-agent restart

 On the Host machine, follow these steps to let **Eclipse** deploy and debug your application: